About Us

 (Waikato-Tainui, Ngāti Porou)

-Jess brings extensive experience in learning and development, having led performance-management, training, and diversity-and-inclusion programmes on major construction and infrastructure projects.
-Earlier, she managed multiple self-storage sites, improving team performance, driving growth, and lifting customer satisfaction.
-At Te Wānanga Ihorangi she oversees admissions, streamlining processes so every prospective tauira encounters genuine manaakitanga while joining the wānanga whānau.
-Jess is actively studying Te Reo Māori through Te Wānanga o Aotearoa and Te Ataarangi, and supports the hapori Māori within her church—reflecting her commitment to lifelong learning and community service.
+Jess brings extensive experience in learning and development, having led performance management, training, and diversity-and-inclusion programmes across major construction and infrastructure projects.
+Earlier in her career, she managed multiple self-storage sites, improving team performance, driving growth, and lifting customer satisfaction.
+At Te Wānanga Ihorangi, Jess teaches the Te Reo Torohū Level 1–2 programme and is a kaiāwhina for Te Reo Ihirangi.
+She is a registered teacher with Te Ataarangi and has completed Te Aupikitanga Level 6 at Te Wānanga o Aotearoa and supports the hapori Māori within her church, reflecting her commitment to lifelong learning and community service.

 Simone Littlejohn

-Kaiwhakatau Manuhiri
+Kaiwhakatau Manuhiri | Receptionist

 (Ngāti Porou, Tainui)

 With a Diploma in Travel and Tourism Management and a background in customer service, business operations and whānau-led enterprise, Simone brings a combination of hospitality and operational skills.
 She began her career with Air New Zealand before moving into the hotel sector in Queenstown, where she developed a strong commitment to creating people-centred experiences.
 Simone later returned home to help establish her whānau business Get Attic, working alongside her father to grow the company, manage finances and navigate the realities of business ownership.
-She is currently on her te reo Māori journey at Te Wānanga o Aotearoa, believing in the revitalisation of te reo as a taonga to be protected and carried forward for future generations.
+She continues to strengthen her reo at Te Wānanga o Aotearoa, supporting her role welcoming manuhiri into the wānanga as the kaiwhakatau manuhiri.

 Rev’d Te Hira Paenga